harystyleseze/PrivexBot/Grant.md

 ### **Value Capture for Secret Network Ecosystem**

 PrivexBot will bring a substantial value to the Secret Network ecosystem by introducing a highly usable and valuable privacy-first application.
-By integrating decentralized payments through SNIP-20 tokens and using TEE technology for privacy, we will:
+By integrating decentralized payments through SNIP-20 tokens and using Secret AI Decentralized Confidential Computing solution for privacy, we will:

 1. **Increase TVL (Total Value Locked)** by encouraging businesses to stake tokens for bot usage.
 2. **Increase User Adoption**: Offering affordable plans for smaller businesses will drive adoption.